-Gregory A. Hoffman has served as our Senior Vice President, Finance since April 2021.
-Prior to that, Mr. Hoffman served as Chief Financial Officer of WCC, our Alabama subsidiary, from 2009 to 2021.
-Before joining our organization, Mr. Hoffman served in various roles at Corporate Express, Inc., a Staples company, including as Division Controller and Vice President, Operations, and also as Division Controller for APAC-Georgia, Inc., a heavy civil infrastructure company.
+Gregory A. Hoffman has served as our Senior Vice President and Chief Financial Officer since April 2023.
+Prior to that, Mr. Hoffman served as our Senior Vice President, Finance from April 2021 to April 2021 and as Chief Financial Officer of WCC, our Alabama subsidiary, from 2009 to April 2021.
+Before joining our organization, Mr. Hoffman served in various roles at Corporate Express, Inc., a Staples company, including as Division Controller and Vice President, Operations, and also as Division Controller for APAC-Gorgia, Inc., a heavy civil infrastructure company.
 Prior to that, Mr. Hoffman was a Manager at Ernst & Young LLP, where he managed audit engagement teams serving a variety of industries, including construction.
 Mr. Hoffman holds a Bachelor of Science in Accounting from the University of Alabama.